5 Ways to Beat the Blues

 Depression is a serious illness.
 According to the NIMH, major depression is the leading cause of suicide and disability for people ages 15-44.
-And depression often reaches its apex during the age range of traditional college students and graduate students.
-It’s actually been estimated that 1 in 4 young adults will suffer from one form of depression in their lifetime.

 If you suspect you might be suffering from depression, don't wait - get help from a doctor or student health center.
 The good news is that, in addition to professional counseling, there are a lot of great books and resources out there that can help you feel normal again.

 First, Know the Classic Symptoms

 - Loss of interest in activities that used to give you pleasure

 - Ruminating thoughts or worries (about getting a job, moving, keeping friendships, etc.)

 - Irrational, overly negative thinking (No one likes me; I’ll never find a job; My girlfriend is going to leave me…)

 - You either eat too much or too little

 - Exhibit poor self-esteem and/or body image